Knowledge base

 Infomaniak, web host since 1996

-According to Wikipedia, a web host is a company that provides Internet hosting for computer systems to individuals or entities who do not wish to do so by their own means.
+According to Wikipedia, a Web host is a company that provides Internet hosting for computer systems to individuals or entities who do not wish to do so themselves.

-• … decades of experience in hosting and online solutions
+- … decades of experience in hosting and high-performance online solutions.

-• … more than a million users in Switzerland and Europe (CHF 36.5 million in revenue in 2022)
+- … more than a million users in Switzerland and Europe trusting the management of their critical data.

-• … 100% of "Swiss made" technological know-how with data hosted in Switzerland
+- … 100% of "Swiss made" technological expertise with data hosted in Switzerland in its own data centers.

-• … a rich knowledge base and a customer support available
+- … a rich knowledge base and customer support available to guide you.

 Responsibilities and limits of intervention

-As a host, Infomaniak installs, secures, and keeps servers up to date, updates its web interfaces (Manager) and assists its customers in using the services.
+As a host, Infomaniak installs, secures, and keeps the server infrastructure up to date, evolves its management interfaces (Manager) and assists its customers in the optimal use of the tools provided.
+Infomaniak strives to offer solutions accessible to all; however, human support for free products is inherently limited to ensure the sustainability of these services.

-A Premium assistance and a migration service are available for more demanding needs.
+A Premium assistance and a migration service are available for more specific needs.

 Find external help

-For help with the content of your site or the organization of your mailboxes, use the Infomaniak tender platform which lists over 1000 verified professionals, or consult the directory.
+For help with the content of your site, its programming, or the advanced organization of your mailboxes, use the Infomaniak tender platform which lists over 1000 verified professionals, or consult the directory.

 Has this FAQ been helpful?